yxzroot/bhop-script-/README.md

 Hey, I’m xyz, a 15-year-old interested in programming, reverse engineering, Linux, and general computer science.

-This is a small bhop script I made in Python, with some help from AI.
+This is a small bhop script I made in Python/C++, with some help from AI.

 📌 About